Vick606/HashMap-Project/README.md

 - `entries()`: Get an array of all key-value pairs

 ## 🧪 Testing
-We've included a comprehensive test suite in `testHashMap.js` that verifies:
+I've included a comprehensive test suite in `testHashMap.js` that verifies:
 - Correct insertion and retrieval of key-value pairs
 - Proper handling of collisions
 - Accurate resizing when load factor is exceeded